 Arcadia staff will visit your class to provide students with a broader understanding of the natural world.
-Programs may include interactive discussions, narrated photo presentations, natural history props, and educational and interactive activities.
+Programs may include interactive discussions, narrated photo presentations, natural history props, and interactive activities.
 We can also explore the schoolyard/school property in order to discover and connect students to their local environment.
 Many of our school program curriculums can be taught as either a classroom presentation or as an outdoor exploration.
 We emphasize inquiry-based skills.

 Our climate is changing and so have the Massachusetts science standards.
 Through our Life in a Changing Climate school program, Arcadia can teachers and their students prepare for both of these changes with hands-on, minds-on, and grade-level appropriate lessons on climate change.

 Each lesson can be made high-tech (laptops and projectors) or low-tech (printouts and post-its) depending on your classroom needs.
 We offer stand-alone, in-class, and field trip opportunities for all grade levels.